CanAgentUse tools

 Security & policy

-Headers, crawler trust, training policy
+Headers, crawler trust, usage and rights policy

 GEO, AIO and AEO